jestjs/jest/packages/jest-mock/README.md

 Temporarily overrides the default mock implementation within the callback, then restores it's previous implementation.

-If the callback is async or returns a promise like object, `withImplementation` will return a promise.
+If the callback is async or returns a `thenable`, `withImplementation` will return a promise.
 Awaiting the promise will await the callback and reset the implementation.